Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder: Discussion

 \section{Discussion}

-In order to understand the relationship between the increase in the coupling of the loss function and the decrease in the standard deviations of the Gaussian model, we examine a two-dimensional model which can be visualized.
+In order to understand the relationship between increasing coupling of the loss function with the means and the standard deviations of the Gaussian model, we examine a two-dimensional model which can be visualized.

 Compared with the high-dimensional model, the probability likelihoods for the two-dimensional model are lower, indicating that the higher-dimensions does improve the model.
 Nevertheless, like the 20-dimensional model, the distribution of likelihood is compressed toward higher values as the coupling increases and, therefore, can be used to analyze the results further.
-Larger likelihood of input images and smaller standard deviations of latent variables are the two main changes as the coupling parameter for the modified loss function is increased.
-As a result, both the robustness and accuracy metrics increase.
+Larger likelihood of input images along with both means closer to the origin and smaller standard deviations of latent variables are the primary characteristics as the coupling parameter of the loss function is increased.
+As a result, both the robustness and accuracy metrics of likelihoods increase.
 To be specific, when $\kappa$ increases from 0 to 0.075, the geometric mean metric increases from $1.20 \times 10^{-63}$ to $4.67 \times 10^{-55}$, and the -2/3 mean metric increases from $5.03 \times 10^{-170}$ to $5.17 \times 10^{-144}$ while the arithmetic metric does not change very much.
-In this case, the input images will be assigned with higher probabilities by the coupled VAE method, which uses larger coupling values for the loss function.
+In this case, the reconstructed images have a higher probability of replicating the input image using the coupled VAE method.

+The rose plots in Figure \ref{fig9} shows that the range and variability of the mean values of latent variables decreases as the coupling $\kappa$ increases.
+From the view of means, the posterior distribution of the latent space is closer to the prior, the standard Gaussian distribution.
+Moreover, Figure \ref{fig9} show that both the range and the average of the standard deviations decrease to 0 when the coupling $\kappa$ increases.
+From the view of standard deviations, the posterior distribution of the latent space is further from the prior.